Jobbers.io vs Freelancer.com: Platform Features Compared

 10-year cumulative at $60,000/year: $60,000 in commission.
 That is more than a full year of freelance income surrendered to platform fees over the course of a decade.

 When you add Freelancer.com’s client-side 3% fee, the total platform take increases further.
-On a $5,000 project, the client pays $5,150 (including 3% fee) and the freelancer receives $4,500 (after 10% commission) — meaning $650 of the total transaction value goes to the platform.
+On a $5,000 project, the client pays $5,150 (including the 3% fee) and the freelancer receives $4,500 (after the 10% commission) — meaning $650 of the total transaction value goes to the platform.
 On Jobbers.io, the client pays $5,000 and the freelancer receives $5,000.
+(These figures exclude payment-processing/transaction fees on either platform, which are addressed below.)

 The Bidding War Problem